pydicom/pydicom/dev/_sources/getting_started.rst.txt

 Pydicom is not a DICOM server [#]_, and is not primarily about viewing images.
-It is designed to let you manipulate data elements in DICOM files with python code.
+It is designed to let you manipulate data elements in DICOM files with Python code.

-Pydicom is easy to install and use, and because it is a pure python package, it should run anywhere python runs.
+Pydicom is easy to install and use, and because it is a pure Python package, it should run wherever Python runs.

 One limitation of pydicom: compressed pixel data (e.g. JPEG) can only be altered in an intelligent way if :doc:`decompressing </image_data_handlers>`